fluentlabs-xyz/tech-book/src/architecture/blended-vm/interruption-system.md

 System calls use the same approach as an interruption system.
-Since root-STF function is responsible for all state transitions, including cold/warm storage reads, then a syscall can be represented as an interruption to the special smart contract.
+Since root-STF function is responsible for all state transitions, including cold/warm storage reads, then a syscall can be represented as an interruption to the ephemeral smart contract.

-We use such special ephemeral smart contracts to access information that is located outside the smart contract.
-For example,
-in case of storage cache invalidation contract must request the newest info from root call instead of reading invalidated cache.
-Also, nested calls to other contracts require ACL checks that must be checked and verified by root-STF.
+For accessing state data, Fluent uses special ephemeral smart contracts to access information located outside a smart contract.
+For example, in case of storage cache invalidation, the contract must request the newest info from the root call instead of reading invalidated cache.
+Also, nested calls to other contracts require ACL checks that must be checked and verified by the root-STF.

 Here is an example of what the system call looks like for Rust contracts.